 To introduce the idea of measurement error in data.

-These learning objectives are primarily intended for students that take a first introductory statistics course that frequently serves to fulfill a quantitative reasoning requirement in many colleges and universities.
-The majority of these students tend to have little, often varying mathematical backgrounds and a diverse set of academic interests.
+These learning objectives are primarily intended for students who take a firststatistics course that frequently serves to fulfill a quantitative reasoning requirement in many colleges and universities.
+The majority of these students tend to have little mathematical background and a diverse set of academic interests.

 We distinguish between the following metrology-specific learning objectives:

 M1.
-To account for measurement error when reporting a single measurement.
+To recognize and account for measurement error even when reporting a single measurement.

 M2.
 To examine the role of variability in the measurement process and understand how this variability influences how measurements are taken.

 M3.
-To recognize that measurements are approximations to the true value of interest due to the finite precision of a measurement device.
+To recognize that measurements are approximations to the true value of interest due to the finite precision and potential for bias in the results obtained from any measurement device.

 M4.
 To identify features and patterns in a graphical display of data that illustrates the contributions to variability from different sources of measurement error.